-During the financial period main areas of operation for the Foundation were to provide services that aim to prevent stroke, improve access to stroke treatment and reduce the impact of stroke on the Australian community.
+During the financial period, the main areas of operation for the Foundation were to provide services that aim to prevent stroke, improve access to stroke treatment and reduce the impact of stroke on the Australian community.
 This was pursued by building community awareness of stroke, funding research to foster new thinking and innovative treatments and supporting survivors to live the best possible life after stroke.
-The principal activities during 2019 were to:
+Details of the principal activities during 2021 are as follows: